Data sovereignty for climate markets.

 Air-gapping

 We’re bullish about the practice of air-gapping non-relevant data.
 What you don’t collect, you’re not responsible for storing, misuse, or translation.
+Airgapping (not connecting to the cloud), or just not recording in the first place, is the strongest form of security for private information in the AI and quantum computing era.

 Basics

-DATA SOVERIENTY PRACTICES
+DATA SOVEREIGNTY PRACTICES

 Plant knowledge